JohannesBuchner/BXA/paper.md

 These can be difficult to initialise and/or tune, and require complicated checks of the chain convergence to determine when to terminate the computation, and how to select good posterior samples from the chain.
-MCMC tends to be computationally costly, and difficult to parallelise.
-MCMC has limitations when models have multiple posterior peaks.
+The MCMC variants have limitations when models have multiple posterior peaks.
 These are common in the additive models typically considered in X-ray astronomy when combined with data sets of low spectral quality.
 For these reasons, Bayesian X-ray analyses, as implemented in existing